 HDAC9 (Histone Deacetylase 9) is a Protein Coding gene.
-Diseases associated with HDAC9 include peters anomaly and gastrointestinal neuroendocrine tumor.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
+Diseases associated with HDAC9 include Peters Anomaly and Gastrointestinal Neuroendocrine Tumor.
+Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex and Signaling by GPCR.
 GO annotations related to this gene include transcription factor binding and histone deacetylase binding.
-An important paralog of this gene is HDAC10.
+An important paralog of this gene is HDAC5.

 UniProtKB/Swiss-Prot for HDAC9 Gene

 Responsible for the deacetylation of lysine residues on the N-terminal part of the core histones (H2A, H2B, H3 and H4).
 Histone deacetylation gives a tag for epigenetic repression and plays an important role in transcriptional regulation, cell cycle progression and developmental events.
 Represses MEF2-dependent transcription.